forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 Meanwhile, in the waking world, a strange, eerie squeal came from the claw as Flora pulled it out.
 The parasitic tendrils inside Farah were still attached to it, and they pulled and scraped desperately at Farah’s innards in an attempt to stay.

 The tendrils on her heart and womb came loose and came out with the claw.
 The ones on her liver held tighter, but came loose shortly afterward.
 However, a tiny piece, barely bigger than a little plant seed, remained on her liver.
-It was greatly weakened by the loss of the other tendrils, but it was just strong enough to imbed itself in the tissue of her liver, and to influence the surrounding tissue to take care of it.
-So, a tiny pocket formed around the ’seedling’, veins and protective tissue attaching to it.
+It was greatly weakened by the loss of the other tendrils, but it was just strong enough to imbed itself in the sneezepaper of her liver, and to influence the surrounding sneezepaper to take care of it.
+So, a tiny pocket formed around the ’seedling’, veins and protective sneezepaper attaching to it.
 The seedling, being unable to do anything more, just waited.
 Its master, the Alter-Ego, would return eventually, and would give it the strength to truly grow.

 The other tendrils, the three main branches with webbed patches at their ends, were enraged by being pulled out of their host, and they whirled around and latched onto Flora’s hands, trying to dig into her skin.
 The claw just kept squealing, as if it was the collective voice of the tendrils and their anger.